Watson-Personal-Assistant/developer/_content/skill/build-skill.md

 - Use the skill URL to access the skill to verify that it is running.
 - From a web browser, check if you can open the Swagger documenation for the skill.
 For example: enter the URL `https://paste_your_skill_name_here.mybluemix.net/docs`.

-#### Step 4: Add the skill to your Watson Assistant Solutions instance
+#### Step 4: Add the skill to your Watson Assistant Solutions tenant.
 Use the skills endpoint of the Conversation REST API to add the skill that is running on IBM Cloud.
 Enter:

 `curl -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' -H "api_key: paste-your-WA-API-key-here" -d '{ "name": "myHelloWorld", "url": "https://paste_your_skill_name_here.mybluemix.net" }' 'https://watson-personal-assistant-toolkit.mybluemix.net/v2/api/skills'`